EvanLesnefsky/Projects/README.md

 ------------------------
 SUBMISSION INFORMATION
 ------------------------
-CSCI1300 Spring 2022 Project 3
+CSCI1300 Spring 2022 Project 3 <br />
-Author: Evan Lesnefsky & Jason Koch
+Author: Evan Lesnefsky & Jason Koch <br />
-Recitation: 103 - Rahul Kumar
+Recitation: 103 - Rahul Kumar <br />
 Date: March 21, 2022
 ------------------------
 ABOUT THIS PROJECT
 ------------------------
 This project is developing a game to allow the user to traverse through space and idenfity the habitability of planets to allow humanity to survive.
 The user can select two crewmates and travel with a space ship.
 They are given a light saber, 200,000 gallons of fuel, and other accomodations to start their journey through space.
 The ultimate goal is to survive as long as possible.